dlustre/discordjs-typescript-template/README.md

 ## Getting Started

-### 1. Create a new Discord application with at least the following scopes and permissions.
+### 1. Create a new Discord bot with at least the following scopes and permissions.
 You can do this in the installation tab of the [Discord Developer Portal](https://discord.com/developers/applications).
+Afterwards, you can install the bot in your server.

 ![Default scopes and permissions](docs/install-settings.png)